Skip to main content

 After installation:

-Configure your license token: export REACT_ON_RAILS_PRO_LICENSE="your-token".
+For production, configure your license token: export REACT_ON_RAILS_PRO_LICENSE="your-token".
 See LICENSE_SETUP.md for all options.

 Combining with other options: